Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 Photo: Mobile Transaction

 The Square platform can be extended with many third-party apps for advanced functions like inventory management, online ordering, ecommerce, accounting and marketing.
-But you may not need it since new tools are continually added to the platform, such as Square Marketing and Loyalty.
+But you may not need it since tools are continually added to the platform, such as Square Marketing and Loyalty.

 SumUp only connects with a few ecommerce platforms (Wix, WooCommerce and PrestaShop) and accounting systems (Xero, Sage and QuickBooks).
 This is a step up from a few years ago when no integrations were available.